Lana - My Jeep Build

 The Unexpected: The Rub

-Alright here was the rub of my situation.
+Alright here is the rub of my situation.
 I head a squeaky break around day 3-4 on my 4,800+ road trip, Hopping Around the Rockies.
 I originally though it was a rock.
 By the time I got into Utah it was still taking place.
 Ok this is not a rock, it has to be my pad, but I should be able to get through the road trip.
 Just a squeaky pad right..?
 Well I must have worn all of the pad away and ended up grinding on just the metal part.
 After a couple more thousand miles, the problem got worse (duh), until it stop making noise all together.
 Just like I thought, I lost the pad and was using my caliper piston for stopping.
-Thankfully, I have a manual and could engine break my way home.
+Thankfully, I have a manual and could engine brake my way home.
 I made the call to make the push home 983 miles across Nebraska and up Iowa home.
 Popped off both rear wheels to see what is going on.

 Ended up replaces both rotors (upgraded to heat treated), pads (upgraded), and a caliper (OEM) on the driver rear side.
 The emergency brake pads looks to be in great shape, so I didn't do anything with those.
 Plus, as all Jeepers know that shit does not really work anyways lol.
 Tossed it all back together in 20 minutes, test drive, and called it a night.
 I also checked out the fronts, which a look for now.
 Once those wear out I am going to upgrade them to a bigger brake setup.